Where und When:

-This one-semester lecture offers introduction to advanced topics of formal
+This one-semester course offers introduction to advanced topics of formal

 logic.
 After setting the ground by delving into propositional logic, this

-course covers first-order logic, modal logic, temporal logic (with some
+course covers first-order logic and modal logic (with some

-focus on normal forms and the algorithmic treatment of logic formula) as
+focus on normal forms and the algorithmic treatment of logic formulas) as

 well as concepts and questions about (un-)decidabilty.